A rough statistic for the return rate of shoes purchased over the internet is often quoted as between 20% and 35%.

 That may seem high.
-However some sources cite return rates as high as 50%!
+However some sources cite return rates of 50% or higher.

-Estimating the “return rate” for shoes purchased online is quite a difficult issue because there is not much data out there.
-In this post we analyse the information which is available on return rates.
+Estimating the “return rate” for shoes purchased online is quite a difficult issue because retailers do not often speak out about the specific rate.
+We analyse the return rate data below.

 Return rate for shoe ordered online